-‘Thik hai’: Finance Minister Nirmala Sitharaman’s reply to a question on loan moratoriums
+‘Theek hai’: Finance Minister Nirmala Sitharaman’s reply to a question on loan moratoriums

 The minister chose not to answer the question at all.